the-vindex/auto-order/README.md

     sudo sysctl --system
     ```

-9. Open your browser at https://localhost
+9. Open your browser at https://localhost:5173 (or a custom port if you configured one)

 # Development Setup